 Korean Exports – US/Korea Equivalence Arrangement

-The arrangement only covers processed products, as defined by the Korean Food Code, produced in either country.
-Raw or unprocessed products are not allowed entry into Korea through this equivalence.
+This arrangement only covers processed products, as defined by the Korean Food Code, produced in either country.
+Raw or unprocessed products cannot be traded between the United States and Korea through this .

 You need to enroll in the GMA program for Korea if you:

-- Export CCOF certified organic products to Korea from the United States
+- Export or plan to export CCOF certified organic products to Korea from the United States

 - Design labels for products that will be sold in Korea

 - Sell CCOF certified organic products to any buyer who requires international verification certification for Korea

 - NOP-certified products from the United States that meet the critical variances and arrangement terms can be shipped to Korea and use the Korean Organic logo.